Dear Black, Indigenous, Latina, Asian and all Women of Color in Backcountry Squatters,

 We will figure out how our community can be a healing space for any and all individuals whom we’ve failed and offer a restorative space to those who desire it.

-We are trying to identify our flaws preemptively so that we can always be working on them, but if there has been a time (or comes a time) where we have not created a comfortable, inclusive and empowering space, we invite you to tell us.
+We are trying to identify our flaws preemptively so that we can always be working on them, but if there has been a time (or comes a time) where we have not created a comfortable, inclusive and empowering space, we invite you to tell us in the form below.
 We will not leave anyone behind in our mission of growing participation, leadership and representation in the outdoor community.

 Dear White Women and Nonbinary Folks in Backcountry Squatters,

 As an organization, we realize that prior to college (and oftentimes even after) most white-women have not been educated in anti-racism.
 In order to work towards cultivating an equal-opportunity, welcoming and safe space for Black, Indigenous, Latina, Asian and all women of color, we require our branch’s leadership to start and continue doing this work.

 This work will be uncomfortable.
 When you feel uncomfortable, we ask you to remember that this training is not for you.
 It is for all the women who do not have the privilege to walk away from conversations about and consequences of race because they are not white.
 So, when you feel uncomfortable, lean into why you feel uncomfortable so that you may learn more and grow with our community.